-MPAS510Interpretation of Laboratory Studies3This course introduces the PA student to the use and interpretation of laboratory studies used in the diagnosis, screening, and/or monitoring of disorders commonly encountered in clinical practice.3
+This course introduces the PA student to the use and interpretation of laboratory studies used in the diagnosis, screening, and/or monitoring of disorders commonly encountered in clinical practice.

-MPAS 519 History and Physical Exam with Lab for PAs 3 Students learn to perform history and physical examinations on patients.
+MPAS 519 History and Physical Exam with Lab for PAs

+Students learn to perform history and physical examinations on patients.
 Normal, variations and common abnormal findings will be introduced.
 An emphasis is placed on the relationship of major signs and symptoms to their physiologic or pathophysiologic origins.
 Students will utilize lecture, recordings, simulation, live demonstration, other students and standardized patients.